 Yes, you can apply to a maximum of 3 SIPs.
 Only your top 3 choices will be considered.
 Once you have submitted all your applications, be sure to rank the applications in order of your preference from your SaGE homepage.
 We will do our best to accommodate your preference, however we cannot guarantee acceptance to your first choice.
 It is important to rank your preferences so the selection committee has all the information required when making decisions.

 While you can certainly apply for multiple SIPs, you cannot travel on multiple SIPs.

 What happens once I submit my application?

 After the deadline, we will screen through all applications received.
 Applicants are first screened to ensure they meet the minimum qualifications and that they have submitted a complete application package by the deadline.
-Then application packages are reviewed and those shortlisted will be invited to a 50-minute group interview with the selection committee.
+Then application packages are reviewed and those shortlisted will be invited to a SIP information session with the selection committee.

-Since there is limited funding and limited spots on each SIP, we will not be able to offer all students an interview.
-Those that are selected for an interview will be notified about a week after the deadline and provided further instructions.
+Since there is limited funding and limited spots on each SIP, we will not be able to invite all applicants to a SIP information session.
+Those that are invited will be notified about a week after the deadline and provided further instructions.

-How can I increase my chances of being selected for an interview?
+How can I increase my chances of being selected?